Learn About College Scholarships for African American Students

 Deadline: June

-Description/Criteria: Scholarship is open to students enrolled in their final year of college/university or their first year of law school.
-Applicants must be studying law.
+Description/Criteria: Open to students enrolled in their first or second year of law school.
+Students must be enrolled at an accredited law school.

 National Science Foundation Graduate Research Fellowship Program